Picovoice/cheetah/demo/react/README.md

 # cheetah-web-react-demo

 This demo application consists of a `VoiceWidget` component which uses the `useCheetah` react hook to perform real-time speech-to-text.
 It instantiates a Cheetah worker engine and uses it with the [@picovoice/web-voice-processor](https://www.npmjs.com/package/@picovoice/web-voice-processor) to access (and automatically downsample) microphone audio.
-You can also directly upload an audio file to be transcribed.

-If you choose to record audio and decline microphone permission in the browser, or another such issue prevents Cheetah from starting, the error will be displayed.
+If you decline microphone permission in the browser, or another such issue prevents Cheetah from starting, the error will be displayed.

 The demo also shows the various loading and error states, as well as mounting/unmounting the `VoiceWidget` with a toggle, demonstrating the complete lifecycle of Cheetah within a React app.